fodori/jsonui/packages/docs-site/src/pages/api-json/apiJson.md

 ### 1, Components

-The `"$comp"` key represents the name of a predefined react component.
-The predefined components:
+The `"$comp"` key represents the name of a component.
+This library contains few predefined components, just for test purpose:

 - **View:** it's a simple `div` html tag
 - **Button:** it's a simple `button` html tag